Yonsei-MILab/B1_Phase_Denoising/README.md

 ## Usage

-* train.py : to train the network with in-vivo dataset.
+* train.py : Code for training the network.

-* test.py : to test the network with in-vivo dataset.
+* test.py : Code for testing the network.